mattcoffyn/Seque-MIDI-Sequencer-for-Grid/README.md

 Seque is a polyphonic, 8-step sequencer profile for the Grid EN16 MIDI controller from Intech Studio.
 Uses multiple counters / timers triggered by a global timer in the system events to send up to 8 MIDI notes at independent intervals.
 WIP but contributions / forks are welcome!

-For more info on Intech Studio
+For more info on Intech Studio check out their website (https://intech.studio) or GitHub page (https://github.com/intechstudio)

 ## Installation